MiltonGreat/Portfolio-Optimization/README.md

 **What I Did in the Project:**

 - **ESG Risk Score Prediction:** Built regression models to forecast ESG scores for companies.
-- **NLP for ESG Insights:** Used earnings call transcripts to extract ESG-related sentiment using natural language processing.